Broad Institute–ISF Partnership for Cell Circuit Research

 Selection.
 All graduating Ph.D. students from Israeli academic institutions of higher education are eligible to apply but will need to secure an eligible sponsor from the Broad Institute supporting their application prior to nomination.
 A committee with representatives from the Broad and the Israeli academic community will select candidates.

 At the First Annual Broad-ISF Cell Circuits Symposium, the Broad Institute-ISF Partnership announced the award of two postdoctoral fellowships.
 Ophir Shalem has received a postdoctoral fellowship to work with Broad core member Feng Zhang at the Broad, and Moran Yassour has received a fellowship to work with Broad senior associate member Ramnik Xavier and Broad founding director Eric Lander.

 At the Second Annual Broad-ISF Cell Circuits Symposium, the Broad Institute-ISF Partnership announced the award of two postdoctoral fellowships.
 Eitan Hoch has received a postdoctoral fellowship to work with Broad deputy director and chief academic officer, David Altshuler and Yehuda Brody has received a postdoctoral fellowship to work with Broad core member, Paul Blainey.

 An annual Cell Circuits Symposium is held each year for five years, beginning in 2013.
 The location alternates between Israel and Cambridge, MA.
-Observatory staff and lab members, collaborating labs, and postdocs from the program all participate, as well as additional scientists invited from both the Broad and Israeli communities.
+KCO staff and lab members, collaborating labs, and postdocs from the program all participate, as well as additional scientists invited from both the Broad and Israeli communities.

 The First Annual Symposium was held in Jerusalem, Israel from June 10-12, 2013.